cambridge-cares/TheWorldAvatar/Agents/ESPHomeUpdateAgent/README.md

 More information can be found in the example property file `client.properties` in the `config` folder.

 #### API properties
-The API properties contain the credentials to authorize access to the ThingsBoard API (see the [API description](#thingsboard-api)), the port number and keys.
+The API properties contain the parameters needed to get the status of the components via ESPHome API (see the [API description](#thingsboard-api)), the port number and keys.
 It should contain the following keys:
-- `thingsboard.username` the username to access the API.
+- `esphome.domain` the domain which indicate the type of component (switch, sensor, light etc).
-- `thingsboard.password` the password to access the API.
+- `domain.ID` the ID or name of the component.
-- `path.url` the URL for where the ThingsBoard server is located, the default should be http://localhost:8080.
+- `path.url` the URL or IP address for where the ESPHome server is located.
-- `deviceId` the device Id that indicates which device to retrieve the data from.
-- `keys` the keys that represents the parameters/readings to be retrieved from the ThingsBoard server.
 More information can be found in the example property file `api.properties` in the `config` folder.

 #### Mapping files